-There are currently two therapies approved for the treatment of DMD in the United States, Sarepta Therapeutics' drug Exondys 51, also known as eteplirsen, and Marathon Pharmaceuticals' EMFLAZA[TM], also known as deflazacort, a corticosteroid.
-Additionally, corticosteroid therapy, including prednisone, is often prescribed to treat the inflammation underlying DMD and to delay loss of ambulation.
-In addition, a number of companies are developing therapies to treat DMD, one of which is already on the market in Europe and others are in the process of registration or late stage clinical development, including, PTC Therapeutics, Santhera Pharmaceuticals and Sarepta Therapeutics.
+There are currently two therapies approved for the treatment of DMD in the United States, Sarepta Therapeutics' drug EXONDYS 51®, also known as eteplirsen, and PTC Therapeutics' EMFLAZA®, also known as deflazacort, a corticosteroid.
+Additionally, corticosteroid therapy, including prednisone, is often prescribed off-label to treat the inflammation underlying DMD and to delay loss of ambulation.
+PTC Therapeutics' TranslarnaTM has conditional marketing authorization in the European Union for the treatment of DMD caused by a nonsense mutation.
+A number of companies are developing additional therapies to treat DMD and are in the process of registration or in late stage clinical development, including Hoffman-La Roche Ltd., Italfarmaco S.p.A., ReveraGen, Mallinckrodt, PTC Therapeutics, Santhera Pharmaceuticals and Sarepta Therapeutics.